 Move over, ghosts, spiders, snakes, and clowns.
-When you’re responsible for a toddler, that teensy-weensy human becomes the scariest thing around, and she doesn’t need a mask on Halloween to get her spook on.
-All she has to do is start acting in one of those ways that’s probably normal, but just might not be, and she can become the scariest person her parent or guardian has ever met.
+When you’re responsible for a toddler, that teensy-weensy human becomes the scariest thing around, and they don't need a mask on Halloween to get their spook on.
+All they have to do is start acting in one of those ways that’s probably normal, but just might not be, and they can become the scariest person their parent or guardian has ever met.

 Luckily, most of those probably-normal-but-scary things toddlers do are exactly that: totally normal and harmless.